Graph Burning: Bounds and Hardness: Introduction

-The contribution of this paper to graph burning is bifold.
-In particular, we address a few algorithmic and structural questions concerning graph burning and its two variants: \emph{edge burning} and \emph{total burning}.
-First, we revisit some of the existing complexity results on the \BNP\ problem and strengthen them as described below. \begin{itemize}
+\textbf{Our Results:} The contributions of this paper are twofold.
+In particular, we address a few algorithmic and structural questions concerning graph burning and two of its variants.
+Our first contribution strengthens the existing hardness results for the \BNP.